How to Write a SEPA Comment

 Cite evidence.
 Published studies, government data, comparable incidents, and professional expertise all strengthen your comment.
 If you’re a credentialed professional (physician, engineer, geologist, ecologist), say so.

 Ask for specific studies or disclosures.
 Don’t just say the impact is bad.
 Ask King County to require the developer to produce specific information: a site-specific seismic hazard assessment, atmospheric dispersion modeling for HF under inversion conditions, a noise study demonstrating compliance with K.C.C.
-12.86, an alternatives analysis that includes non-flammable battery chemistry.
+12.86, a hydrogeologic assessment for groundwater impacts, an alternatives analysis covering battery chemistry and alternative sites.

 Explain why mitigation is insufficient.
 If you’re arguing against a Mitigated DNS, explain why permit conditions can’t adequately address the risk.
 For example: you can mitigate noise with a wall, but you cannot mitigate a hydrogen fluoride plume from a lithium-ion thermal runaway event with any proven technology at this scale.